Connectivity Maintenance for Multi-Robot Systems Under Motion and Sensing Uncertainties Using Distributed ADMM-based Trajectory Planning: Conclusions

+Fig.~\ref{fig:mission-4} shows the results of our planner for the simulated real-time mission.
+In Figs.~\ref{fig:mission-4}(a)-(f) we show the planned trajectories for the six mission segments (blue for \textit{primary} UAVs and black for \textit{bridge} UAVs), along with $1000$ rollouts (gray) showing possible trajectory realizations of the system.
+Additionally, we show the trajectories of the system simulated in AirSim (magenta).
+For all the segments we observe that the planner attempts to drive the \textit{primary} UAVs to their desired positions while rearranging the \textit{bridge} UAVs for maintaining connectivity.
+For cases when the desired positions might lead to a loss of connectivity (such as the leftmost desired position in Fig.~\ref{fig:mission-4}(a)), our planner attempts to bring the \textit{primary} UAVs as close as possible while maintaining connectivity.
+Also, note that the planned trajectories closely match the UAV motion from AirSim, thus validating the use of a double-integrator motion model in~(\ref{eqn:sim-motion-model}).

-The convergence of the cost from Equation (\ref{eqn:transformed-opt-problem}) for the mission segments is shown in Figs. \ref{fig:mission-4}(g)-(l).
-In Fig. \ref{fig:mission-4}(m), we show the connectivity maintenance throughout the mission.
-Note that the order of trajectory planning is as shown in Fig. \ref{fig:online-mission-timeline}.
-In Fig. \ref{fig:mission-4}(m), we show the connectivity maintenance throughout the mission.
-Our connectivity metric $\underline{\lambda}_2^{\mathcal{L}}$ is maintained above the lower limit $\epsilon$ throughout the mission.
-From the $1000$ simulated rollouts, we observe that the algebraic connectivity ${\lambda}_2^{\mathcal{L}}$ for only one (colored magenta) rollouts drop below our metric $\underline{\lambda}_2^{\mathcal{L}}$, while none drop below the limit $\epsilon$.
-Thus, the connectivity maintenance requirement from Equation (\ref{eqn:connectivity-maintenance}) is satisfied for the \textit{online} mission.
+Figs.~\ref{fig:mission-4}(g)-(l) show the convergence of the cost from~(\ref{eqn:transformed-opt-problem}) for the six mission segments.
+We observe that our planner is able to find lower cost trajectories within the \SI{25}{\second} planning time for various desired system configurations.
+In Fig.~\ref{fig:mission-4}(m) we analyze the connectivity maintenance throughout the mission.
+Our planner maintains the algebraic connectivity of our weighted graph $\underline{\lambda}_2^{\mathcal{L}}$ (blue) above the specified lower limit $\epsilon = 0.1$ (blue-dashed).
+In order to validate that the connectivity maintenance requirement from~(\ref{eqn:connectivity-maintenance}) is satisfied, we plot the algebraic connectivity of the $1000$ trajectory rollouts (gray), which are obtained using~(\ref{eqn:binary-edge-weight}).
+Note that since the edge weights in~(\ref{eqn:binary-edge-weight}) are binary, the corresponding algebraic connectivity contains jumps when an edge weight changes from $0$ to $1$, or from $1$ to $0$.
+We observe that the algebraic connectivity for only one rollout (red) drops below $\underline{\lambda}_2^{\mathcal{L}}$, while none drop below $\epsilon$.
+This validates that our planner satisfies the connectivity maintenance requirement from~(\ref{eqn:connectivity-maintenance}).
+Additionally, we plot the algebraic connectivity of the multi-UAV system simulated in AirSim (magenta) and observe that it also remains above the lower limit $\epsilon$.